 Need a contract?
 Grab one from The Contract Shop! (aff. link)

 Billy is simple!
+(UPDATE 6-18-19: Billy has been acquired and is now known as Sunrise!)
 It has a more modern design than most of their competitors with bright colors and big buttons.
 Billy also has two user interfaces, one for the business owner with a focus on dashboards, invoices and receipt capture, and the other for your accountant, with a focus on the journal, financial statements, and reconciliations.
 Best of all, Billy combines the double-entry features of Xero or Quickbooks with the ease-of-use of Freshbooks.

 With Billy, you can send quotes to your new clients, and easily convert those quotes into an invoice.
 Stay on top of your invoices in the dashboard, and if a client is late?
 Billy can add late fees to your invoices!
 You can try Billy free for 14 days, if you’re one who likes to test the waters!

-This post does not contain affiliate links, but it is sponsored by Billy.
+This post does not contain affiliate links, but it is sponsored by Sunrise.
 All opinions are honest and are my own.